Skip to main content

 MCAT Guidelines

 The MCAT exam is required for admission.
-The MCAT must not be more than 3-years-old from the date of matriculation, meaning it must not have been taken earlier than January 2023, or later than September 2025.
+The MCAT must not be more than three years old from the date of matriculation, meaning it must not have been taken earlier than January 2024.

 Letters of Recommendation